Valasay Cottage

 Bostadh

 The Great Bernera Trail goes right past Valasay Cottage, so just step out and head along the coast towards Bostadh.
-Have a look at the lobster pools along the way, past through the village Tobson, and on to Bostadh with its beautiful beach and iron age house (check opening times!).
+Have a look at the lobster pools along the way, pass through the village Tobson, and on to Bostadh with its beautiful beach and iron age house (check opening times!).
 That, in the water just off the shore, is "The Bosta Beach Bell", which will ring out when the tide is just right.

-The trail descriptions says to walk back on the main road, which gives you an opportunity for a coffee at the Community center cafe on the way back.
+The trail description says to walk back on the main road, which gives you an opportunity for a coffee at the Community Centre cafe on the way back.
 Alternatively, just trace your steps straight back along the coast to Valasay Cottage.

 Boat trip